top of page

 Draft Process

-Draft is conducted in a snake order – 1 thru 8, 8 thru 1, repeat - until the start of Round 11.
-The remaining rounds will be done in the original 1-8 order.
+2. Draft is conducted in a snake order – 1 thru X, X thru 1, where X represents the number of teams in the draft.
+This snake order repeats until the start of Round 11.
+The remaining rounds will be done in the original 1 thru X order.

-B & C managers pick themselves in Round 9
+5. B and C managers pick themselves in Round 9

-All non-limited availability players are picked.
-Limited availability players are picked after the last non-limited availability player continuing in the draft order.
+6. All non-limited availability players are picked first.
+Limited availability players are picked after all non-limited availability players are chosen in the draft.

 Game Day Manager Meeting

-The game day manager’s meeting shall be held 15 minutes prior to the start of the games.
-Pool players shall remain at the playing field and should not be brought to the manager’s meeting.
-Manager’s meeting shall be for game day managers and game/league coordinator only.
+1. The game day manager’s meeting shall be held 15 minutes prior to the start of the games.
+Pool players shall remain at the playing field and should not be present at the manager’s meeting.
+Manager’s meeting shall be for game day managers and Field/League Coordinator only.

-If a team remains short of X players after all available pool/guest players have been selected, that team may select a player from another team having more than X players.
-The team with more than X players can protect 10 of its players plus the team manager from being selected to play for another team.
+6. A team with more than X players can protect 10 of its players plus the Team Manager from being selected to play for another team.
 If there is more than one team being short of X players, the order of selection is again by record, worst to best.

-At game time, a team manager with an insufficient number of players may ask the team they are playing to fill defensive position(s) for them in order to equalize the number of players in defensive positions.
-In this case, the supplied defensive player continues to bat only for his actual team.
+7. At game time, a Team Manager with an insufficient number of players may ask the team they are playing to fill defensive position(s) for them in order to equalize the number of players in defensive positions.
+In this case, the supplied defensive player continues to bat only for his/her actual team.

-Opposing managers have the option of “evening” out teams on their field if, for example, one team has 14 and the other has 12, but are not required to do so.
+9. Opposing managers have the option of “evening” out teams on their field if, for example, one team has 14 players and the other has 12 but are not required to do so.
 If a player needs to leave a game early and their team needs a defensive replacement, the opposing team will provide players to fill an agreed upon position.

 Rochester Minnesota Senior Softball Elections